NLeSC/guide/intellectual_property/software_licenses.md

 When you use different pieces of software together to solve a problem, and want to distribute the result, here are the questions you have to answer:

 - How many separate works are there, and what is derived from what?
-- Can the combined works be distributed, i.e. are the licenses compatible?
+- Can the works be distributed, i.e. do the licenses allow this and are they compatible?
-- How should the result be licensed?
+- How should the work(s) be licensed?

 The next section shows some examples of how this is done.